Latest scientific advances and future directions in PsA

 Bristol Myers Squibb is focused on developing medicines that address that need.

-“Over the last 30 years, Bristol Myers Squibb has made considerable advances in our understanding of the mechanisms that drive the development and progression of inflammatory disease, including PsA,” said Vaile.
+“Over the last 30 years, Bristol Myers Squibb has made considerable advances in our understanding of the mechanisms that drive the development and progression of inflammatory disease, including PsA,” said Kalyanaraman.
 “Investigating both common and distinct immunopathologic pathways, such as those underpinning rheumatoid arthritis, psoriasis and psoriatic arthritis, has reinforced our knowledge of these conditions and has led us to discover more targeted therapies.”

 These learnings and experience over the years in inflammatory disease have effectively laid the foundation for novel approaches to address the continued unmet needs in PsA.
 Broadly, these learnings are also being applied across a variety of immune-mediated rheumatic conditions, including systemic lupus erythematosus and Sjögren’s disease, investigating and leveraging a range of therapeutic approaches, from small molecules to cell therapies.

-“Our approach to immunotherapy research – addressing the root causes of disease by controlling inflammation through modulation of immune pathways, resetting the immune system and promoting homeostasis and tissue repair – is enabling us to deliver transformational therapies for people living with several immune-mediated rheumatic conditions,” Vaile said.
+“Our approach to immunotherapy research – addressing the root causes of disease by controlling inflammation through modulation of immune pathways, resetting the immune system and promoting homeostasis and tissue repair – is enabling us to deliver transformational therapies for people living with several immune-mediated rheumatic conditions,” Kalyanaraman said.

 Collaboration is key to accelerating development of innovative solutions